Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Captain Valvatne.

-In June, we find her in Convoy OB 163, which departed Liverpool on June 8-1940, joined up with OA 163 on the 9th, the combined convoy forming the Gibraltar bound Convoy OG 33, which arrived there on the 14th (see my page naming ships in all OG convoys).
-Olaf Fostenes, however, was bound for Dakar, where she arrived June 18.
-She was scheduled for Convoy SLF 38 from Freetown to the U.K. on July 4, but did not sail.
-According to Page 1, she arrived Freetown from Duala on July 5, left again on July 6, and arrived Liverpool July 17/18.
+In June, we find her, together with Sildra and Tana, in Convoy OB 163, which departed Liverpool on June 8 and joined up with Convoy OA 163 on the 9th, the combined convoy forming the Gibraltar bound Convoy OG 33F, which arrived there on the 14th (see my page naming ships in all OG convoys).
+Olaf Fostenes, however, was bound for Dakar again, where she arrived June 18, continuing to Duala 2 days later.
+According to the first external website that I've linked to below she was scheduled for Convoy SLF 38 from Freetown to the U.K. on July 4, but did not sail.
+From Page 1, we learn that she had arrived Freetown from Duala on July 5, left again on July 6, and arrived Liverpool July 17/18.

 Olaf Fostenes rescued 251 survivors from the torpedoed Dutch passenger steamer Volendam (15 000 gt, captain Wepster) on Aug.
-30-1940, on a voyage in convoy OB 205 from Liverpool to Halifax.
-She had a complement of 273 and 606 British passengers, including well over 300 women and children, all being evacuated to Canada due to the war.
-Volendam was torpedoed by U-60 (Schnee).
-The rescued passengers were landed at Greenock on Sept.
-1. The British Bassethound and Valdemosa also took part in the rescue operations.
+30-1940, Convoy OB 205.
+This convoy had departed Liverpool on Aug.
+29 and was dispersed on the 30th, and also had other Norwegian ships, in addition to Olaf Fostenes, namely Bestum, Evanger, Solhavn and Thorøy - ref. link in the table above (as will be seen, other ships were also sunk).
+Judging from the details found on the archive document, Olaf Fostenes was bound for Cameroons at the time.
+Volendam, the Commodore Vessel of the convoy, was on a voyage from Liverpool to Halifax with a complement of 273 and 606 British passengers, including well over 300 women and children, all being evacuated to Canada due to the war, but was torpedoed by U-60 (Schnee) on Aug.
+30. The rescued passengers were landed at Greenock on Sept.
+1. The British Bassethound and Valldemosa also took part in the rescue operations.
 Volendam did not sink, but was towed to Clyde and beached (an undetonated torpedo was found in her bow), later repaired and used as troop transport.
 My Guestbook has a message from one of the rescued passengers, saying: I was thrilled to find a picture of this ship, I was one of the 251 survivors of the Volendam torpedoed 30th August 1940 in the Atlantic.
 I was just 9 years old at the time, we boarded Olaf Fostenes in one of the baskets used to load bananas.
 I well remember how kind the crew were to us, and was sad to hear of the fate of this good ship, but very pleased that none of the crew were lost.
 Whenever I see the Norwegian flag I think of the Olaf Fostenes.
 Thanks for the picture I shall treasure it.
-Convoy OB 205 had departed Liverpool on Aug.
-29-1940 and dispersed on the 30th, and also had other Norwegian ships, in addition to Olaf Fostenes - ref. link below.
+The external link provided below has more on the attack on this ship.

-Together with the Norwegian Katy, she later joined Convoy OB 209, departing Liverpool on Sept.
+Together with the Norwegian Katy, Olaf Fostenes later joined Convoy OB 209, originating in Liverpool on Sept.
 5-1940, dispersed Sept.
 9, Olaf Fostenes arriving Freetown on Sept.
 21 (she had joined from Clyde).
-Having made a voyage from Freetown to Victoria, Nig., she returned to the U.K. in Oct.-1940, and is subsequently listed, with Boreas, Inger Fire and Tore Jarl, in Convoy OB 236, which left Liverpool on Oct.
-29-1940 and dispersed Nov.
-2. Her destination is not given, but going back to the archive document mentioned above, we learn that she arrived Freetown on Nov.
-14.
+Having made a voyage from Freetown to Victoria, Nigeria, she headed back to the U.K. on Oct.
+2, and is subsequently listed, with Boreas, Ingerfire and Tore Jarl, in Convoy OB 236, which left Liverpool on Oct.
+29 and dispersed Nov.
+2. Olaf Fostenes served as Commodore Vessel for this convoy - her destination is not given, but going back to Page 1, we learn that she arrived Freetown on Nov.
+14, proceeding to Victoria, Nigeria the following day.
+Again, see the external links in the table above for more info on these 2 convoys.

-Olaf Fostenes is also said to have rescued 37 from a British ship in the Atlantic in 1941; name of the ship and exact date not known.
+Olaf Fostenes is also said to have rescued 37 survivors from a British ship in the Atlantic in 1941; name of the ship and exact date not known.
 In the Commodore's narrative for Convoy ON 36, there's mention of the British Ancylus colliding with Olaf Fostenes at 05:00 GMT on Nov.
-25, but I believe this must have been a separate incident, as this ship is said to have continued to Halifax, and there's not mention of a rescue.
-Note that Olaf Fostenes was not part of this convoy, in fact, she was sailing in the other direction - according to Page 2, she was en route from Halifax to Liverpool on that date, but put in to St. John's, N.F. the next day, continuing her voyage to Liverpool from there on Dec.
-16.
+25, but I believe this must have been a separate incident, as this ship is said to have continued to Halifax, and there's no mention of a rescue.
+Note that Olaf Fostenes was not part of this convoy herself, in fact, she was sailing in the other direction - according to Page 2, she was en route from Halifax to Liverpool on that date, but put in at St. John's, N.F. the next day, continuing her voyage to Liverpool from there on Dec.
+16. Her 1942 voyages also start on this document (it'll be noticed that she appears to have spent a long time at Newport at the beginning of that year) and continue on Page 3.

 Related external links: